...engineer performance!

 Configuration

-(-) CONFIGURED FOR VELOCITY OPTIMIZATION - the program will find the maximum velocity attainable for the specified Angle of Attack, while satisfying the specified power rating (POWER MAX).
+CONFIGURED FOR VELOCITY OPTIMIZATION - the program will find the maximum limiting velocity for the specified Angle of Attack, while satisfying the specified power rating (POWER MAX).
 The input value of STARTVEL will be used only as the first "guesstimate" of the solution.
-[Often used for the 'first run check' of potential design performance]
+If 'Auto 1-2-3' is checked, then program will find the maximum limiting velocity for any Angle of Attack.
+[Often used for the 'first run check' of potential design performance].

 CONFIGURED FOR ANGLE OPTIMIZATION - the program will find the optimum Angle of Attack required to attain performance at the specified velocity, while satisfying the specified power rating (POWER MAX).
 The predictive performance solution will be presented for each of ten (10) specified velocities as defined by STARTVEL and VELOCITY INCR'T. [Most powerful and used most frequently for performance evaluation, since this feature utilizes full power and minimizes the required trim angle to achieve balanced performance]

-CONFIGURED FOR POWER OPTIMIZATION - the program will find the required (minimum) POWER at the specified velocity, for the specified Angle of Attack, ANGLESTART.
+CONFIGURED FOR POWER OPTIMIZATION - the program will find the required (minimum) POWER at the specified velocity, for the specified Angle of Attack, as specified in the ACCEL MODEL.
 The predictive performance solution will be presented for each of ten (10) specified velocities as defined by STARTVEL and VELOCITY INCR'T. In addition, full power (POWER MAX) will be used to estimate ACCELERATION rates and elapsed TIME to each VELOCITY increment.
-This feature is a most powerful tool in evaluating detailed design and hull setup performance characteristics.
+This feature is a powerful tool in evaluating detailed design and hull setup performance characteristics.

-Accuracy (%) Selected allowable percent deviation for the OPTIMIZATION analysis, will define how close the program iteration process will attempt to come to specified maximum power rating, before printing a solution; a smaller ACCURACY DEF gives higher accuracy, but takes longer; too small an ACCURACY DEF may make it too difficult to optimise a solution.
+Accuracy (%) Select allowable tolerance of accuracy (%) for the OPTIMIZATION analysis, will define how close the program iteration process will attempt to come to specified maximum power rating, before displaying a solution; a smaller ACCURACY DEF gives higher accuracy, but may take longer; too small an ACCURACY DEF may make it too difficult to optimise a solution.
+(2% default)

-Minimum Sponson Wet (ft) Wet (In) Set minimum allowable sponson wetted length.
+Minimum Sponson Wet (In) Set minimum allowable sponson wetted length.
 Default is 0.01.
-Set to larger number to limit realistic wetted contact and unrealisticly high velocities.
+Set to larger number to limit realistic wetted contact and unrealistically high velocities.

-Velocity Inc (Mph) increment used in the series of ten (10) velocity steps analysed with ANGLE OPTIMIZATION or POWER OPTIMIZATION analyses.
+Velocity Increment (Mph) increment used in the series of ten (10) velocity steps analysed with ANGLE OPTIMIZATION or POWER OPTIMIZATION analyses.
 Ineffective if VELOCITY OPTIMIZATION analysis method is used.

 Start Angle (degrees) For ANGLE OPTIMIZATION, this is used by the optimizing algorithms as a starting estimate for the Angle of Attack of the running surfaces (sponson pads).
 The program will find the angle of attack for the specified velocity while still satisfying POWER MAX.
 The closer your first "guesstimate" of ANGLESTART is to the optimum angle of attack (WANGLE), the faster the optimising analysis procedure will be.For VELOCITY OPTIMIZATION, the program uses this specified angle of attack to calculate the velocity that will satisfy POWER MAX.
 For POWER OPTIMIZATION, the program uses this specified angle of attack to calculate the POWER required to maintain specified velocity increments, or it uses the WAngle input in the ACCEL MODEL (see below).